yamcs/yamcs/README.md

     ./run-simulation.sh

-This will run Yamcs from a directory `live` that mimics the structure of a package installation but where jars and web files are symlinks to the previously built code.

-By default this configuration stores data to `/storage/yamcs-data`.
+This configuration stores data to `/storage/yamcs-data`.
 Ensure this folder exists and that you can write to it.
-You can choose a different location by changing the location in `live/etc/yamcs.yaml`.

 When you see `Server running... press ctrl-c to stop` your server has fully started.
-If you built the web files you can now also visit the built-in web interface by navigating to `http://localhost:8090`.
+If you built the web files you can now visit the built-in web interface by navigating to `http://localhost:8090`.